tdymel/dfmt/README.md

 - Err(..) - otherwise

 ## Performance
-This crate uses the core::fmt machinery under the hood.
+This crate uses the `core::fmt` machinery under the hood.
-Therefore, you can expect the same performance compared to using **dynamic** arguments.
+Therefore, you can expect the similar performance compared to using **dynamic** arguments.
 Obviously, we can't do const folding, as the compiler can.

 ### Overhead
 * When creating the `Arguments` structure, a vector is allocated for the arguments.
 This is barely noticeable for many arguments.
-* While the template parsing is fast, you can just create it once and then reuse it for multiple arguments.
+* While the template parsing is fast, you can just **create it once and then reuse it** for multiple arguments.
 * Right now padding a string with a fill character will cost some overhead.

 ### Nightly